Abandonment Process (after court order)

 • Completed Form MV-1 Tag and Title Application.

-• Certified Copy of the Court Order authorizing the sale of this vehicle.
-Certified copies of court documents must be the official order authorizing the sale of the vehicle containing the Clerk of the Court’s signature and their seal or stamp affixed.
+• Certified copies of court documents must be the official order authorizing the sale of the vehicle containing the Clerk of the Court’s signature and their seal or stamp affixed.

 • Completed Form T-7 Bill of Sale signed by the person authorized by the court to sell this vehicle conveying ownership to the applicant using the applicant’s full legal name.